jbrzusto/fleetsie/README.md

 server.
 It is not known in advance which physical device will end up registered to each pre-allocated device, but `fleetsie_auth` ensures that no two physical devices get registered to the same device record.

+## `fleetsie_gen_srv`

+This script runs the server-side of the `fleetsie_gen` process.
+It runs as user `fleetsie`.

+It manages three versions of fleet database:

+### **Master**
+- contains records for all allocated devices for all fleets
+- lives in /home/fleetsie/fleets.sqlite
+- new device records are created here because the set of ssh tunnel ports is shared across fleets on one server.

+### **One-Fleet**
+- contains device records for a single fleet, `FLEET`
+- lives in `/home/fleetsie_FLEET/fleet.sqlite`
+- new device records get copied here when generated in **Master**
+- new registrations are copied from here to **Master** whenever `fleetsie_gen_srv` is run for fleet `FLEET`
+- `fleetsie_auth` uses this database when a new device is provisioning

+### **Provisioning**
+- lives on the USB provisioning disk for a fleet
+- only contains records for (some of) the unclaimed devices in a fleet
+- each time it is used to provision a device, the corresponding record is removed from the DB on the USB disk.

+whenever `fleetsie_gen_srv` is run for fleet FLEET, it does this:
+- if /home/fleetsie_FLEET/fleet.sqlite exists, any new registrations are copied from it to /home/fleetsie/fleets.sqlite

+- if requested, new devices are allocated in /home/fleet